 We love our corn muffins in this household.
-I have made them countless times.
-That doesn’t mean I am above trying out other recipes.
-On a recent episode of Food Network’s “Giada at Home”, Giada shared a couple different corn muffin recipes.
+Most of the time when I make cornbread I make it in muffin format.
+It makes it easy to distribute to guests.
+Plus muffins are just fun.
+I always on the look out for new recipes to try.
+I found one on a episode of Food Network’s “Giada at Home”, Giada shared a couple different corn muffin recipes.
 I was excited to give them a try.
-This past Sunday morning with no cereal in the pantry it was the perfect opportunity to bust out this corn muffin recipe.
+On a Sunday morning with no cereal in the pantry it was the perfect opportunity to bust out this corn muffin recipe.
 Below you will find my notes from this recipe.
 You can print the recipe of at Food Network’s website.

 My Baking Notes

-1. I followed the recipe down to the letter with the excpetion of using fresh blueberries instead of frozen.
+1. I followed the recipe down to the letter with the exception of using fresh blueberries instead of frozen (learn How to Find Good Blueberries at the Grocery Store)

 2. The recipe calls for buttermilk.
 I highly recommend you using buttermilk.
 For one it adds bring more flavor to the muffins as well as helping them be more light and fluffy.
 Did you know you can make your very own buttermilk.
 Check out these great tips from Olivia Rose at My King Cook.